Dear Shareholders Swastika Investmart Limited

 Disclosure of unsecured loan from Directors

-8. Subsidiary Companies, Joint Ventures or Associate Companies
+8. Details of Subsidiary Companies, Joint Ventures or Associate Companies

-During the financial year, your Board of Directors had reviewed the affairs of the subsidiaries.
+During the financial year, your Board of Directors had reviewed the affairs of the subsidiaries and associate companies.
 The consolidated financial statements of your Company are prepared in accordance with Section 129(3) of the Companies Act, 2013; and forms part of this Annual Report.

-A separate statement containing salient features of the Financial Statements of all the Subsidiaries in accordance with Section 129(3) of the Companies Act, 2013 and the rules made there under in the prescribed Form AOC-1 are annexed to this Report as Annexure-A and hence is not repeated here for sake of brevity.
+A separate statement containing salient features of the Financial Statements of all the Subsidiaries and Associate Companies in accordance with Section 129(3) of the Companies Act, 2013 and Rule 5 and Rule 8(1) of the Companies (Accounts) Rules, 2014, and the rules made there under in the prescribed Form AOC-1 are annexed to this Report as Annexure-A and hence is not repeated here for sake of brevity.
 There has been no material change in the nature of the business of the subsidiary company.

-In accordance with fourth proviso to Section 136(1) of the Companies Act, 2013, the Annual Report of your Company, containing inter alia the audited standalone and consolidated financial statements of the Company for the financial year ended 31st March, 2025, along with relevant documents, has been placed on the website of the Company at www.swastika.co.in.
-Further, audited financial statements together with related information of each of the subsidiary companies have also been placed on the website of the Company at www.swastika.co.in.
+In accordance with fourth proviso to Section 136(1) of the Companies Act, 2013, the Annual Report of your Company, containing inter alia the audited standalone and consolidated financial statements of the Company for the financial year ended 31st March, 2026, along with relevant documents, has been placed on the website of the Company atwww.swastika.co.in.
+Further, audited financial statements together with related information of each of the subsidiary companies have also been placed on the website of the Company atwww.swastika.co.in.

 In terms of Section 136 of the Companies Act, 2013 (the Act), financial statements of the subsidiary companies are not required to be sent to the members of the Company.
 The Company shall provide a copy of the annual accounts of its subsidiary companies to the members of the Company on their request.
 The annual accounts of its subsidiary companies will also be kept open for inspection at the registered office of the Company during business hours.

-Pursuant to the requirements of Regulation 34(3) read with Schedule V of the SEBI Listing Regulations, the details of Loans/ Advances made to and investments made in the subsidiaries have been furnished in Notes forming part of the Accounts.
+Pursuant to the requirements of Regulation 34(3) read with Schedule V of the SEBI Listing Regulations, the details of Loans/ Advances made to its Wholly owned Subsidiary Companies and investments made in the subsidiaries and associate have been furnished in Notes forming part of the Accounts.

 Material Subsidiary